GispoCoding/lih_api_manual/docs/index.md

     New to location APIs?
 Start with [**What is a Geospatial API?**](strategy/what-is-api.md) to understand the fundamentals.

 !!! info "For Developers"
     Ready to build?
-Jump to our [**Step-by-Step Technical Guide**](build/step-by-step.md) for hands-on implementation.
+Jump to our [**Technical Implementation Guide**](build/step-by-step.md) for hands-on development.

 ## 📋 **Manual Structure**

-This manual is organized into eight comprehensive sections:
+This manual is organized into seven focused sections:

 **Strategic Foundation**
 - API Strategy & Value Proposition